Noble Horizons Auxiliary

 The Noble Horizons Auxiliary was founded in 1975 with one guiding purpose: to help make life for Noble Horizons residents as pleasurable and as fulfilling as possible.
 With the proceeds from the Festival of Trees and Holiday Fair, two massive tag sales annually and the year-round operation of the Country Store, the Auxiliary provides substantial financial gifts that benefit the entire Noble community.

 Days trips, music programs, arts and craft classes, additions to the large-print books and video collections, and the feeding and veterinary care of Noble’s resident pets are just a few of the things the Auxiliary makes possible.
-They also make larger gifts, including the extension of WiFi connectivity to the entire complex, renovation of the beauty salon and a baby grand piano.
+They also make larger gifts, including the purchase of transport vehicle, renovation of the beauty salon and a baby grand piano.

 Visit the Country Store